-Morning Prayer: Morning Prayer begins at 7:30am in the Saint Joseph Chapel located on the second floor of the Liberal Arts building.
+Optional Morning Mass: Morning Mass is offered on Mondays, Tuesday and Thursdays begining at 7:30am in Saint Joseph Oratory, located on the second floor of the Liberal Arts building.
 All members of the Holy Spirit Prep community are invited to attend and participate.